groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/dwt-to-ods.md

         - icon: "far fa-file-DWT"
           title: " About DWT File Format"
           content: |
-            A DWT file is an AutoCAD drawing template file that is used as starter for creating drawings that can be saved as DWG files.
-Such template files provide initial settings such as unit types, precision required, title blocks, layer names, line types and other similar information for lateral conversion to proper drawing files.
+            A DWT file is an AutoCAD drawing template file that is used as a starter for creating drawings that can be saved as DWG files.
+Such template files provide initial settings such as unit types, the precision required, title blocks, layer names, line types, and other similar information for lateral conversion to proper drawing files.
 Both AutoCAD and CoreCAD can be used to read the template files and utilize them further.
-In simple words, a DWT is a DWG with pre-defined read-only attributes in the same way as a MSWord DOT file is to a DOC file.

           link: "https://docs.fileformat.com/cad/dwt/"

     format:
         # format loop
-        - icon: "far fa-file-ODS"
+        - icon: "far fa-file-excel"
           title: " About ODS File Format"
           content: |
-            Files with ODS extension stand for OpenDocument Spreadsheet Document format that are editable by user.
-Data is stored inside ODF file into rows and columns.
-It is XML-based format and is one of the several subtypes in the Open Document Formats (ODF) family.
+            Files with ODS extension stand for OpenDocument Spreadsheet Document format that is editable by the user.
+Data is stored inside the ODF file into rows and columns.
+It is an XML-based format and is one of the several subtypes in the Open Document Formats (ODF) family.
 The format is specified as part of the ODF 1.2 specifications published and maintained by OASIS.
-A number of applications on Windows as well as other operating systems can open ODS files for editing and manipulation including Microsoft Excel, NeoOffice and LibreOffice.
-ODS files can also be converted into other spreadsheet formats as well like XLS, XLSX and others by different applications.

           link: "https://docs.fileformat.com/spreadsheet/ods/"